EmaMe00/SPARSIFIED-NOISE-RESIDUAL-SPECTRA/README.md

 We also provide the Lightweight NN (and its weights).
 The folder "LightweightNN/TRAINED_MODEL_RESULTS" contains all the numerical results discussed in the paper.

 The following command is an example of how to launch every script.
-The parameters are set from within the script.
+The parameters are set within the script.

 ```
 # Pre-processing script